-The Bedfordshire, Cambridgeshire and Hertfordshire firearms licensing department has taken the decision to temporarily suspend the processing of new grant applications from 5 November 2020 in order to protect the public and our staff.
-This will be reviewed in early January 2021.
-If your application is essential due to occupational needs, please contact us.
-If your application is not essential, please do not submit new grant applications until further notice; any applications received will not be dealt with until COVID-19 restrictions are lifted.
-All other services which do not require a visit are running as normal.
+Following publication of the planned road map for lifting of national COVID-19 restrictions, the Bedfordshire, Cambridgeshire and Hertfordshire firearms licensing department has taken the decision to continue to suspend the processing of new grant applications until stage three of the roadmap, which is currently scheduled for 17 May.
+Please do not submit new grant applications until further notice, any applications received will not be dealt with until restrictions are lifted.
+If you consider your application is essential due to your occupation, please contact us to discuss your options.
+All other services including renewals and variations which do not require a home visit are running as normal.

 To apply for a firearm or shotgun licence, read this information carefully and then download the appropriate forms from the ‘application forms' section below.

 All payments are now made electronically and we no longer accept cheques other than under exceptional circumstances.
 If you believe you have exceptional circumstances, please e-mail us.
 Otherwise, please submit your application forms by post including one recent photograph and land/club form if relevant but do not send a payment at this stage.
 Please see the payments section for further details.

 We now require a medical screening letter to be submitted with your grant or renewal application.
 Applications received without the medical proforma will be returned as incomplete.
 Please see the medical section for further details.